-There are different strains of the hepatitis C virus which will influence the way the virus replicates itself in the body, the course of the disease and the response of the disease to treatment.
-There is currently no vaccine against hepatitis C.
+There are different strains of the hepatitis C virus, which influence the way the virus replicates itself in the body, the course of the disease and the response of the disease to treatment.

 The hepatitis C virus is transmitted through close contact with the blood of an infected person.
-Blood transfusions have been a significant source of hepatitis C infection in the past but since 1992 all blood donated in New Zealand has been screened for hepatitis viruses.
+Blood transfusions were a significant source of hepatitis C infection in the past but since 1992 all blood donated in New Zealand has been screened for hepatitis viruses.

 Acute hepatitis C symptoms

-Only a small proportion of people infected with the hepatitis C virus will get sick with acute (short term) hepatitis C. Symptoms of acute hepatitis C include loss of appetite, nausea, tiredness, fever, abdominal pain and jaundice (yellowing of the skin and eyes).
+Symptoms include joint pain, loss of appetite, nausea, tiredness, fever, abdominal pain and jaundice (yellowing of the skin and eyes).
 Acute hepatitis C is usually a mild illness from which most people recover within four to eight weeks.